MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-integration-thirdparty-overview.md

 ## Orchestrator runbooks

-Starting with System Center 2012, Orchestrator runbooks have replaced product connectors as the preferred method for synchronizing alert data between Operations Manager and other systems.
+Orchestrator runbooks is the preferred method for synchronizing alert data between Operations Manager and other systems.
 Runbooks provide the following advantages over connectors:

 - More complex logic that potentially includes multiple systems.